chainstack/docs/docs/tutorials/loyalty-program-on-quorum.md

 This tutorial uses Truffle as [Truffle officially supports Quorum](https://www.trufflesuite.com/docs/truffle/getting-started/working-with-quorum).

-The contract and the Truffle configuration are in the [Chainstack GitHub repository](https://github.com/chainstack/quorum-loyalty-program-tutorial).
+The contract and the Truffle configuration are in the [GitHub repository](https://github.com/chainstack/quorum-loyalty-program-tutorial).

 ## Prerequisites

-* [Chainstack account](https://console.chainstack.com/) to deploy a Quorum network.
+* [Chainstack](https://console.chainstack.com/) account to deploy a Quorum network.
 * [Truffle Suite](https://www.trufflesuite.com/) to create and deploy contracts.

 ## Overview

 To get from zero to a deployed Quorum network with the running contract, do the following:

-1. With Chainstck, create a [Consortium](/projects/consortium) project.
+1. With Chainstack, create a [Consortium](/projects/consortium) project.
 1. With Chainstack, deploy a Quorum network.
 1. With Chainstack, access your Quorum node credentials.
 1. With Truffle, create and compile the contract.